 Temporary storage of your removal goods whilst they are technically in transit.

 This refers to specialist items not normally found in a standard household consignment.
 Things such as grand pianos, grandfather clocks or large scale gym equipment.
 Surcharges must normally be included to cover additional labour or equipment throughout the moving process.

 The most frequent method of international removal overseas.
 Travelling by large sea vessel in a shipping container.
 This is more cost effective than air shipments, but does take a lot longer.

 We offer secure storage, meaning that your removal goods are tightly locked away in liftvans/crates in a temperature controlled facility.
 Unlike self storage, it is far more difficult to gain access to this and often enquires an appointment if you ever wished to access your removal goods.

 A smaller vehicle used at collection or delivery if access does not permit the use of the standard large removal vehicle.
 This will usually cost additional, but if you make us aware of the difficulty it should be factored into your removal quotation

 These are charges, usually at port, which cover a range of things such as loading/unloading, crating/uncrating.
 These charges are normally prevalent on LCL shipments, but can be found with other shipments as well.
 It is important to see whether the removal company cover these charges, as some destinations require that they are paid for by the customer themselves.

 The time it takes for your removal goods to move from point A to point B. This will fluctuate depending on the type of international removal service you have booked with the removal company.

-People have trusted us with their home and office moves for almost 100 years.
+People have trusted us with their home and office moves for over 100 years.
 As a standard-bearer for The Removal Industry we've always believed in the value of a truly personal and high quality service, but one that is competitively priced.Why choose us?